bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:54:15

 They may know your payment frequency though.
-Even if you're like delaying that, they may know like how many payments you have received because you're sending them unopted for everyone.
+Even if you're like delaying that, they may know like how many payments you have received because you're sending them and opted for a while.

 Speaker 2: 00:54:23